rhaberkorn/openrussian-cli/README.md

   pages ~~very easy~~ possible.
 * Puts very low requirements on the runtime environment: a black and white terminal display is sufficient.
-* Bash auto completions supported.
+* Auto completions supported for Bash and Zsh.
   Most of this is handled by the script's `-C` argument, so it is trivial to add support for other shells.
   Contributions are welcome!